Home / Teaching / Apache Morning Prayer

 Making offerings is the first prayer we learn to do.
-Traditionally offerings are made with tobacco, corn meal, sacred herbs but also by taking a small part of our own food to give to nature.
+Traditionally, offerings are made with tobacco, corn meal, and sacred herbs, but also by taking a small part of our own food to give to nature.

 Apache Morning Prayer

 O Great Mystery, Great Spirit, Wise Protectors of the four directions, Grandmothers and Grandfathers, and ancestors who walked the earth before me, hear my voice!